 - “Genetic Genealogy in Practice” by Blaine T. Bettinger and Debbie Parker Wayne.
 Available from National Genealogical Society store in paperback format (NGS members receive a discount) and from Amazon in Kindle format.
 Detailed descriptions of use of DNA analysis in family research; includes exercises with answers.
 Explains how to apply the rules of the Genealogical Proof Standard (GPS) to genealogical research using DNA.

 - “Swabbed & Found: An Adopted Man’s DNA Journey to Discover his Family Tree” by Frank Billingsley.
-Available form Amazon starting October 1.
-Promises to be a description of the DNA discovery process as well the tale of the author’s search for his biological family.
-Houston residents will recognize Frank Billingsley as the long-time KPRC weatherman.
+Available from Amazon and Barnes & Noble.
+The story of an adoptee’s search for his biological parents using DNA and other genealogical evidence.
+Good review in the Houston Chronicle.
+Houston-area residents will recognize Frank Billingsley as the long-time KPRC weatherman.

 - The International Society of Genetic Genealogists (ISOGG) Wiki – Comprehensive collection of articles on all aspect of genetic genealogy from basics to advanced analysis.

 - Kitty Cooper’s Blog – Explanations and case studies demonstrating the use of DNA testing for genealogical research